NATURAL STONEWORK AND MASONRY SERVICE

 Why choose Redstone Masonry? – All work comes with a lifetime guarantee.
 If any stones become dislodged they will be re-leveled free of charge.
 This is a rare occurrence but the guarantee is offered anyway for peace of mind.
 I’ve been honing my craft since 2020 and making small adjustments to the formula to achieve the best result.
 I take pride in my work and choose not to delegate labor because it keeps overhead low and results consistent.

-Contact – Call, text or email for questions and scheduling.
+Contact – Estimates are free.
+Call, text or email for questions and scheduling.
 Estimates will not be given over the phone.
-Work proposals are emailed after an evaluation of the site has been completed.
+Work proposal will be emailed after an evaluation of the site has been completed.

 — umar@redstonemasonry.com — 720 403 6480 —